thebitcoinact/thebitcoinact.github.io/_posts/2026-04-20-bitcoin-regulation-update.md

 ---
-title: Bitcoin Regulation 2026 – What Changed This Week
+title: Congressional Disclosure of Significant Bitcoin ETF Purchase Raises Renewed Compliance and Timing Questions
 layout: post
 date: 2026-04-20
 tags: [bitcoin, regulation, self-custody]
 share-title: Bitcoin Regulation 2026 – What You Must Know
 share-description: Latest legal changes + how to stay compliant.
 Full analysis in The Bitcoin Act newsletter.
 ---

-Congressional Disclosure of Significant Bitcoin ETF Purchase Raises Renewed Compliance and Timing Questions

 A recent financial disclosure by U.S. Representative Sheri Biggs has drawn attention within both legal and financial circles, following the reporting of a substantial investment in a bitcoin-linked exchange-traded fund.
 According to a House periodic transaction report filed this week, Biggs disclosed a purchase valued between $100,001 and $250,000 in a spot bitcoin ETF managed by a major asset manager.